timperrett/sbt-cloudbees-plugin/notes/about.markdown

 CloudBees.apiSecret := Some("AAAAAAAAAAAAAAAAAAAA=")
 </code></pre>

+These of course are global settings per-machine, so the only application specific settings you need to define are the application and user in your project file.
+Alternativly, you could also define the username globally too:

+<pre><code>CloudBees.username := Some("youruser")

+CloudBees.applicationId := Some("yourapp")
+</code></pre>

 Now your all configured and good to go, there are two commands you can run with this plugin:

 * Get a list of your configured applications: <code>cloudbees-applications</code>